AnimaApp/docs/src/v3/adobe-xd/prototype-link/publish-website.md

 >
 > - Only you can see and edit your Drafts
 > - The design will not appear in your Anima Projects page until you **Sync** to it
-> - Each Draft has its own version number and you can always roll-back the live version to a previous Draft (Link)
+> - Each Draft has its own version number and you can always roll-back the live version to a [previous Draft](/v3/adobe-xd/prototype-link/project-settings.html#Versions)

 ### Step 2: Sync Draft